RISK ASSESSMENT – SPACE ONLY

 For complex space only stands it is a little more complicated.
 You will have to produce a risk assessment and method statements for the safe erection and dismantling of your stand.
 You will also have to produce a fire risk assessment for the stand once it is in use.
 If you have any other activities on the stand, such as catering, this will also have to be covered by the risk assessment.

-Download the Safety File and Complex Risk Assessment form this includes fire risk assessment and method statement templates for completion.
+Download the: ECOC2021 Complex Safety File which includes fire risk assessment and method statement templates for completion.

 The exhibitor must identify all ‘significant risk’.
 Significant risks are those which are reasonably foreseeable in terms of probability and severe enough in outcome to warrant consideration i.e. they are more than trivial.